An overview of block Gram-Schmidt methods and their stability properties

 \subsubsection{\BCGS with reorthogonalization}

 It is well known that reorthogonalization can stabilize \CGS; see, e.g., \cite{Abdelmalek1971}.
-We note that there are essentially two reorthogonalization approaches: simply running the algorithm twice (\CGSRO) and performing the inner loop twice (\CGSIRO, where the \texttt{I} stands for ``inner loop").
-While the two approaches differ in floating-point arithmetic, they exhibit the same stability and communication behavior.
-In particular, they achieve $\bigO{\eps}$ loss of orthogonality, thanks to the ``twice is enough" principle \cite{Parlett1998}, and double the communication costs of \CGS. \CGSIRO is preferred when one wants to selectively orthogonalize, which can reduce the total number of floating-point operations, usually at the expense of increased communication due to the norm computations used to determine which vectors to reorthogonalize.
+We note that there are essentially two reorthogonalization approaches: simply running the algorithm twice (\CGSRO) and performing each inner loop twice in a row (\CGSIRO, where the \texttt{I} stands for ``inner loop").
+While the two approaches differ in floating-point arithmetic, they satisfy the same error bounds and have the same asymptotic communication cost.
+In particular, they achieve $\bigO{\eps}$ loss of orthogonality, formulated as the ``twice is enough" principle in \cite{Parlett1998}, and double the communication cost of \CGS.
+A variant of \CGSIRO that selectively chooses whether or not to run an inner loop twice is called \CGSSRO (the extra `S' for ``selective''), which can reduce the total number of floating-point operations, usually at the expense of increased communication due to the norm computations used to determine which vectors to reorthogonalize.
 Many different selection criteria have been proposed; see, e.g., \cite{DanielGraggKaufman1976, Hoffmann1989, LeonBjorckGander2013, Stewart1998, Vanderstraeten2000}.

-Both approaches can be easily generalized to block algorithms. \BCGSIRO (Algorithm~\ref{alg:BCGSIRO}) has received more attention in recent years and is analyzed in detail by Barlow and Smoktunowicz in 2013 \cite{BarlowSmoktunowicz2013}.
+Reorthogonalization techniques can be easily generalized to block algorithms. \BCGSIRO (Algorithm~\ref{alg:BCGSIRO}) has received increasing attention in recent years and was analyzed in detail by Barlow and Smoktunowicz in 2013 \cite{BarlowSmoktunowicz2013}.
 We explore some additional stability properties in Section~\ref{sec:BCGSIRO_stab}.

 As an aside, note that running an \IOnoarg twice on each vector in \BCGS would generally not salvage orthogonality the way \BCGSRO and \BCGSIRO do.
 The problem is that even with an incredibly stable muscle, \BCGS itself is unstable as a skeleton; see Section~\ref{sec:BCGS_stab} for more details, in particular, the behavior of $\BCGS \circ \HouseQR$.